Health Benefits and Side Effects of Cabbage

 Cabbage slows glucose absorption and stabilizes blood sugar levels.
 Its fiber helps prevent sugar fluctuations.
 Eating it daily helps balance sugar levels.

-Tip: Combine it with whole grains for sugar balance.
+Tip: Cook cabbage with whole grains to control sugar levels.

 7. Fights Cancer Risk

 Cabbage provides major antioxidants that play an important role in cancer prevention.
-Regular eating may lower the risks of colon, breast, and prostate cancers.
+Its daily intake may contribute to lowering the risk of colon, breast, and prostate cancer.
 Light steaming preserves the most anticancer nutrients.

 Tip: Avoid overcooking cabbage to retain its cancer-fighting compounds.